echoatday/rac1-randomizer/README.md

 To fully disable the randomizer you need to quit the game and start it up again.
 The mod doesn't fully clean up after itself when it's being unloaded yet.

 ## Randomizer settings
-To change the settings for this version of the randomizer. open 'random_settings.lua' inside the mod's folder (RaCMAN\mods\NPEA00385\randomizer) using notepad or another text editor.
+To change the settings for this version of the randomizer. open 'random_settings.lua' inside your root RacMAN folder using notepad or another text editor.
 The 'seed' and 'graph' options replace the old seed.txt functionality.

 The 'speedtech' option toggles whether the randomizer logic will expect glitches, exploits, or other methods unintended by Insomniac Games.
 You can then further customize what tech may be required using the provided categories.
 Note that 'skips' refers to unintended routes that are accessible via casual movement techniques.